-Dental Implants are one of the most advanced types of technology in tooth replacement dentistry.
-Their structure is composed of a small screw made of titanium that mimics the root portion of the tooth, providing full dental function as your real teeth would perform.
-With them, you are able to eat, chew, and drink just as you were able to with your real teeth.
+Dental Implants are among the most advanced forms of technology in tooth replacement dentistry.
+Their structure is composed of a small screw made of titanium which mimics the root portion of the tooth, providing full dental function in the same manner as your real teeth.
+With them, you will be able to eat, chew, and drink just the same as you were able to with your real teeth.

-When you lose one or more of your natural teeth, this can cause a shift to occur with the remaining teeth resulting in the loss of more teeth.
-In more devastating cases, the loss of a tooth can result in the deterioration of the jaw bone, because the body no longer will send the nutrients to this vacant area with the absence of the tooth roots.
+When you lose one or more of your natural teeth, this can lead to a shift to occur with the remaining teeth, resulting in the loss of still more teeth.
+In more devastating cases, the loss of a tooth can even result in the deterioration of the jaw bone, because the body will no longer send the nutrients to this vacant area with the absence of the tooth roots.
 A dental implant is placed into the jawbone of the empty gap.
 After the bone has grown around the implant, implants can hold a crown, bridge or over-denture just like roots hold natural teeth in place.
-Implants are very durable and can last a lifetime.
-They require the same maintenance as natural teeth; this includes brushing, flossing, and regular dental check-ups.
+Implants are very durable, and can last a lifetime.
+They require the same maintenance as natural teeth, which includes brushing, flossing, and regular dental check-ups.

-The first application of dental osseointegration was the implantation of new titanium roots in an edentulous (toothless) patient in 1965 and thus dental implants embarked into the dentistry world.
-During is historical growth, dental implants showed a 90 percent success rate, and long-term studies continue to show an improving rate of success.
+The first application of dental osseointegration was the implantation of new titanium roots in an edentulous (toothless) patient in 1965, and thus dental implants embarked into the dentistry world.
+During its historical growth, dental implants showed a 90 percent success rate, and long-term studies continue to show an improving rate of success.

-Here are some of the reasons a patient may consider dental implants
+Here are some of the reasons a patient might consider dental implants: